labs-lang/sliver/README.txt

     4. set execution permissions (chmod +x) for sliver.py and cbmc-simulator

+    5. Install dependencies with (pip install -r requirements.txt)

-    5. optionally set execution permissions also for cseq/cseq.py (required to use the cseq backend)
+    6. optionally set execution permissions also for cseq/cseq.py (required to use the cseq backend)

     * Usage *